shapkarin/shapkarin.me/api/articles/structuredClone.md

 ---
-title: "Deep Cloning in JavaScript: Mastering `structuredClone()`"
+title: 'Deep Cloning in JavaScript: Mastering `structuredClone()`'
+description: >-
-description: "Learn how to properly create deep copies of complex objects in JavaScript using the modern structuredClone() method, understand its advantages over traditional techniques, and discover when and how to use it effectively."
+  Learn how to properly create deep copies of complex objects in JavaScript using the modern structuredClone() method, understand its advantages over traditional techniques, and discover when and how to use it effectively.
 order: 5
 ---